viamrobotics/docs/docs/mobility/frame-system/_index.md

 ![reference frame tree](/mobility/frame-system/frame_tree.png)

-`viam-server` builds the connections in this tree by looking at the `"frame"` portion of each component in the robot's configuration and defining _two_ reference frames for each component:
+`viam-server` builds the connections in this tree by looking at the `"frame"` portion of each component in the machine's configuration and defining _two_ reference frames for each component:

 1. One with the name of the component, representing the actuator or final link in the component's kinematic chain: like `"A"` as the end of an arm.
 2. Another representing the origin of the component, defined with the component's name and the suffix _"\_origin"_.